What is the Difference Between a Market Appraisal and Valuation?

 What about instant valuations?

-Some estate agents often have an online tool on their website offering an instant valuation.
+Some agents often have an online tool on their website offering an instant valuation.
 For many sellers this is one of the first steps in taking the decision to sell and setting a budget for a new property.
 Instant valuations give you an idea of the price you could achieve.
-They are not fool proof, and should be considered alongside other research such as recent sold prices of similar properties and properties for sale like yours.
-But they are a good start and an initial broad guide on price.
-Find our instant valuation tool now.

 When should I choose a market appraisal?

-If you’re thinking of selling, a market appraisal is the perfect next step after an online instant valuation.
+If you’re thinking of selling, a property appraisal is the perfect next step after an online instant valuation.
 The appraisal will give you a more accurate idea of a realistic selling price in current conditions.
 It will come with advice from your estate agent about maximising your chances of a sale and making the most of your home.
-It is also a chance for you to meet the agent and find out more about them and their record of selling homes like yours in the area.
-It’s advisable to be wary of any that value your home much more highly than you’d expect from your other appraisals and recent sold prices.

 What happens if the market appraisal is different to a valuation?

-Market appraisals and full valuations are quite different so it is possible that a property’s worth could be assessed differently by a surveyor and a real estate agent, particularly in the UK’s recent volatile property market.
-The difference may not be an issue unless your buyer is applying for a mortgage and the property has been valued more conservatively by their surveyor.
-In this case their lender may need them to make up the shortfall.
 If the buyer can’t afford this, you may need to renegotiate on price to ensure the sale goes through – or request they have a second valuation if you think it doesn’t reflect the current market.
-This is where a local professional agent will assist you and demonstrate their true value in helping keeping your sale alive.
+This is where a local professional agent will assist you and demonstrate their true value in helping to keep your sale alive.

 Now you know more about full valuations v market appraisals, as qualified estate agents and Chartered Surveyors it could be best to talk to us about your next steps.
-Book an appointment for an appraisal of your home today.
+We cover areas including Holyhead, Menai Bridge, Gwynedd and Bangor.

 Free Instant Valuation